 - Data on LBM and fat mass were only presented in graphs, not as absolute numerical values

-How does the keto group, on average, gain 5 kg of total body mass in one week (10->11)?
+Note that the keto group gained 5 kg of total body mass in one week (10->11).
 They consumed the same amount of calories as they did in previous weeks.

-How does the keto group, on average, gain 2 kg of fat mass in one week (10->11)?
+Note that the keto group had an average gain of 2 kg of fat mass in one week (10->11).
 They consumed the same amount of calories as they did in previous weeks.

 Lean Body Mass (LBM)

 LBM was not reported in absolute numbers, but as percentages.
 I had to look at the graphs and try to estimate absolute LBM values.
 Standard deviation is not reported, only displayed.
 The graph below is an estimation based on my reading of the graph!
 After I read the baseline LBM from the graph, I used the reported percent changes to estimate absolute LBM changes.

 Bench press strength

 Keto group added ~9 lbs to their bench press from week 1 to 10.